vgteam/toil-vg/README.md

 If they aren't available via a URL, download the input (chopped, common id space) .vg graphs, as [created here for example](https://github.com/vgteam/vg/wiki/working-with-a-whole-genome-variation-graph):

 Run the indexing (will take a couple days).  **Make sure to edit the jobstore and output store agurments to change "myname"**.
 Note that this invocation assumes 24 chromosome vg graphs are present in the current directory with names 1.vg, 2.vg ...
 X.vg, Y.vg.
 Edit the `--graphs` and `--chroms` arguments to change.
+It will take approximatesly 40 hours.

     toil-vg index aws:us-west-2:myname-s3-jobstore aws:us-west-2:myname-s3-outstore --workDir /mnt/ephemeral/var/lib/mesos/  --batchSystem=mesos --mesosMaster=mesos-master:5050  --graphs $(for i in $(seq 22; echo X; echo Y); do echo /mnt/ephemeral/var/lib/mesos/$i.vg; done) --chroms $(for i in $(seq 22; echo X; echo Y); do echo $i; done) --realTimeLogging --logInfo --config wg.yaml --index_name my_index 2> index.log